Sweet Love of Texas

 She put the CD back into her purse and grabbed her pills, popping a few to make it through the night.
 Her headaches were getting more frequent, but she had to ignore the pain.
 There wasn't anything she could afford to do about it, anyway.
 Brain tumors were usually fatal and she was reminded of that with each new ache.

 Will scored another basket, and even though he wasn't very tall, the junior varsity player had a bright future.
-Callie watched the game and then studied the cheerleaders.
+Callie watched the game and studied the cheerleaders.
 One girl in particular looked a lot like Will.
 From Callie's research, he had a younger sister named Harmonie.
 Both children were adopted by Greg Somerset after their real father, the notorious criminal Jerome Lucas, gave up his parental rights.

 Callie had grown up with Jerome near Atlantic City, New Jersey, so she knew what kind of person he was—downright evil.
 Jerome's mother was clueless about the things her own son had done.
 If Callie's research turned up nothing for Jason, her boss, she'd still have that ace in the hole about Shannon's ex-husband so she could escape Jason's threats.
-But she'd have to be careful about how she worded everything.
+However, she'd have to be careful about how she worded everything.
 Will and Harmonie had paid enough in the past.
 She didn't want anyone to suffer or the band to be really hurt, so she was walking a fine line of satisfying her boss while trying to protect the innocent.

 With the nursing degrees she'd earned years ago, she could fit in anywhere.
-But for this place, she had to remember the story she'd fabricated.
+For this place, she had to remember the story she'd fabricated.
 Her aunt lived in Midland.
 Callie just wanted to take a trip south to Three Cross to meet the band before she returned to Midland to be her aunt's personal nurse.
 However, it was all a lie—the lie Jason made her tell.

 Even though she wanted to run away, Callie needed to get closer to the group if she was to make contact.
 She stood up from her seat at the bottom of the bleachers and walked around the gym's perimeter to the other side.
 As she stood beside the bleachers, she eyed an empty spot in the crowded front, where she always sat.
 She couldn't climb the bleachers or she might fall from the headaches.